What are Fat Tuesday and Ash Wednesday?

-Fat Tuesday is the last day before Lent and historically was when Christians would prepare a large feast to use up meat and supplies they would abstain from until Easter.
+Fat Tuesday is the last day before Lent — which kicks off with Ash Wednesday — and historically was when Christians would prepare a large feast to use up meat and supplies they would abstain from until Easter.

 Mardi Gras, another name for Fat Tuesday, gained popularity in America when French explorers Pierre Le Moyne Sieur d’Iberville and Jean Baptiste Le Moyne Sieur de Bienville arrived near what is now Louisiana in 1699 on Shrove Tuesday, yet another name for Fat Tuesday.